A consistent quantum field theory from dimensional reduction: Outlook

-\paragraph{Running coupling and the standard model.} We have illustrated our results in a scalar field model.
-However, the generalization to vector or spinor fields is straightforward, using the formalism here developed, thus opening the possibility for realistic applications to the SM.
-The canonical quantization of the SM with the dimensional reduction energy scale $M$ would change the running of its parameters above the electro-weak scale.
-Similar behavior to the one in Eq.~\eqref{asympt_2} is expected for the SM couplings, which would reach constant values (fixed points) above the energy scale $M$.
-The SM would then become well defined at any energy scale and thus suitable for a merging with asymptotically safe quantum gravity~\cite{weinberg1979ultraviolet}, which, in turn, is intimately related to dimensional reduction~\cite{Niedermaier:2003fz,Lauscher:2005qz}.
+Importing the notion of dimensional reduction in quantum gravity to QFT can lead to a formally consistent and finite theory at all energies.
+While attempts to formulate a finite QFT are not new~\cite{Altaisky:2006dj,Altaisky:2010wv}, our proposal goes beyond the current literature in several points: we study the interplay between Haag's theorem, the Feynman diagrams finitude, and in particular, their finitude beyond perturbation theory.
+We assess the latter point through the Borel resummability, the standard way to analytically continue quantum field theory from the perturbative to the non-perturbative regime.
+We show that the renormalon issue and superexponential behavior of the Green function as a function of the coupling are absent in the dimensional reduced QFT.

-In addition, the author of Ref.~\cite{Shirkov:2010sh} suggests that the reduction scale might imitate the standard grand unified scenarios, where the changes on the renormalization group evolution are due to the geometry, instead of heavy dynamical degrees of freedom -- e.g., leptoquarks with mass scale $M$.
+We have illustrated our results in a scalar field model, and the generalization to gauge models may have additional subtleties.
+In particular, one may wonder whether a dimensional scale $M$ conflicts with the gauge symmetry principle, in analogy with the cutoff regularization.
+While providing an answer to the latter question is beyond the scope of this work, we limit ourselves to give a heuristic argument suggesting the consistency of DRQFT with the gauge principle.
+It is known that a sharp cutoff is not compatible with gauge invariance since a gauge transformation reads in momentum space as $p_\mu \rightarrow p_\mu - i e A_\mu(p)$ (being $A_\mu$ the gauge field.
+Demanding $|p|<$ cutoff is equivalent to forbidding gauge transformations for modes above the cutoff.
+In contrast, DRQFT keeps all the modes, just as dimensional regularization.
+The energy scale $M$ does not act as a cutoff, and DRQFT might be applicable in gauge theory.

-We finally comment that the modification in the running of the coupling constants would also affect the quartic coupling of the Higgs boson and, in turn, the known meta-stability of the SM around $10^{10}$GeV~\cite{Isidori:2001bm,Elias-Miro:2011sqh}.
-The impact of the dimensional-reduced QFT on the SM is worth a dedicated analysis beyond the scope of this article.
+However, the subject requires a dedicated analysis, and, were the answer positive, it would open up the possibility of applications to the standard model.
+In this case, one would have a change in the running of its parameters.
+One expects that the running would reach asymptotically constant values above the scale $M$, making the model consistent with asymptotically safe quantum gravity~\cite{weinberg1979ultraviolet}, which, in turn, may be intimately related to dimensional reduction~\cite{Niedermaier:2003fz,Lauscher:2005qz}.